3 Of The Most Useful Scales To Play Over Major Chords

 It is over 4 minutes and gives you lots of time to stretch out, learn, and jam.
 Enjoy!

 Here is the first scale you can play over major chords.
-I’ve written it out in the key of C but you can and should tranpose this scale to any key that you see a major chord in.
+I’ve written them as key of C scales but you can and should tranpose this scale to any key that you see a major chord in.

 If you need more ideas about how to creatively practice scales and technique make sure you also check out this jazz technique article